chanzuckerberg/single-cell/rfcs/RFC-Upload-From-Dropbox.md

 1. Verify that a small file can be uploaded using a shared link from Dropbox.
 1. Verify the upload queue is not cleared until the file is store in S3.
 1. Verify a failed upload is marked as failed.
-1. Verify a upload is retried if it fails.
+1. Verify an upload is retried if it fails.
 1. Verify only the owner can query the status of an upload.
 1. Verify only the owner can upload toa dataset to their collection.
 1. Verify partial uploads are erased from S3 if they fail or are canceled.